tgmattso/ParProgForPhys/README.md

 # Parallel Programming Intro for Physics People

 I am, unfortunately, not a professional physicist.
-I am a computational scientist or even (I hate to admit) a computer scientist.
+I am a computational scientist or even, I hate to admit, a computer scientist.

 But my passion is physics.
 My degrees say chemistry but if you look at what I actually did in Graduate School, it was physics.
 So while I am not a physicist, I am a member of a community I'll call "Physics People".
 Physics defines the lens through which we view the world.
 It clouds how we think about science and gives us a unique perspective on computing.